eldarion/formly/docs/fields.rst

-The ``checkbox field`` is a field generated from a ``django.forms.MultipleChoiceField`` with a ``django.forms.CheckboxInput`` widget, populated with choices as specified at design time.
+The ``checkbox field`` is a field generated from a ``django.forms.MultipleChoiceField`` with a ``django.forms.CheckboxInput`` widget, populated with choices specified at design time.
 This field allows for multiple selections.